alexfrom0815/Online-3D-BPP-PCT/README.md

 **This repository is fully published now, all kinds of feedback and any contribution is welcome!**

-**I am also looking for high-quality academic cooperation.** If you are interested or have any problems, please contact me at alexfrom0815@gmail.com.

 We propose to enhance the practical applicability of online 3D-BPP via learning on a hierarchical packing configuration tree which makes the DRL model easy to deal with practical constraints and well-performing even with continuous solution space.
  Compared to our previous work, the advantages of this repo are:
 - [x] Container (bin) size and item sizes can be set arbitrarily.